“Heroes make their own fate.”

 • Arts writer Lauren Buscemi chats with James about his self-portrait.

 Holding wire in his hands is how James navigates the world.
 Everywhere he goes he takes a small canvas bag filled with cutters, pliers, spools of wire, and even pipe cleaners.
+James is autistic and his way of stimming is by manipulating wire.
+Many of the small wire sketches he quickly bends into shape eventually become larger pieces.

 • James On His Work: